cnsgcu/TweetApp/README.md

 #### IV.
 Apache Cassandra

-Segments and their metadata are stored in Cassandra in two tables: index_storage and descriptor_storage.
+Segments and their metadata are stored in Cassandra in two tables: *index_storage* and *descriptor_storage*.
 Execute below statements to create the tables.
 ```SQL
 CREATE TABLE index_storage(key text,
                            chunk text,